zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_vio/_index.md

 minutes_to_complete: 15

-who_is_this_for: Embedded software developers new to Arm Virtual Hardware to get familiar with main features.
+who_is_this_for: This is an introductory topic for software developers new to Arm Virtual Hardware and its features.

 learning_objectives:
     - Create and integrate an LED peripheral with the Virtual IO (VIO) interface of AVH.